Explorer Belt: Scouting Ireland

 Pairs of Rover Scouts are dropped off at an undisclosed location and are required over the course of ten days to return to basecamp.
 Participants must walk which a minimum distance of 200 km, but have the option of completing an extra 100 km by public transport.
 The expedition is open to Rover Scouts aged between 18 and 26.

 The teams must complete a daily log as well as personal and group projects to an acceptable standard while living on a limited budget.
 The projects cover topics relevant to local life and culture, and are developed with the intention of having the teams interact with locals while learning about the history, culture and life of the region.
 The teams must also carry all equipment needed to complete the expedition.
 Rucksacks can often weigh in the range 12 to 22 kilograms.
 This equipment can include tentage, sleeping gear, clothes, cooking equipment, first aid equipment, fuel, water, stationary, and whatever food has been purchased from the budget.
 On reaching basecamp, the teams are given time to recover during which an assessment team read through the expedition logs and projects.
 They also examine whether the minimum distance of 200 km has been completed.
 Following the assessment phase, Rover Scouts deemed to have met the conditions of the award are presented with the Explorer Belt at a ceremony held at the end of the expedition.
-Traditionally, those who have received the belt do not wear it until after they have returned home to Ireland.
-In 1983 (Wales) those who received the belt wore it.
+Traditionally, those who have received the belt do not wear it, unless everyone present achieved the belt, until after they have returned home to Ireland, for example In 1983 (Wales) those who received the belt wore it.

 Over the last 43 years, over 2,000 Venture and Rover Scouts have gone on Explorer Belt Expeditions.
-Ireland's Explorer Belt is recognised as being one of the most challenging yet ultimately rewarding activities in Scouting.
 The Explorer Belt was traditionally linked to the Venture Scout Section but since the introduction of ONE Programme, and the standardisation of age ranges the Explorer Belt is now a Rover Scout event and participants must be over the age of 18.